Being trapped and liberated at the same time

 It’s a place where people struggle with being trapped in their homes, unable to go into public spaces that are filled with air carrying viruses that will further disable or kill them.

-What I see in the people who didn’t get intoxicated with pandemic denial is a focus on collective survival in the present and preparing for the future.
+What I see in the people who didn’t get intoxicated with pandemic denial is a focus on collective survival in the present and preparation for the future.

 So that when things fall apart anew, we are ready to move with intention and care instead of shock and denial.